dhbw-ka-tinf22b5-dinder/Dinder-SRS/handout/useCaseView.md

 # 4.1 realization

 ## login and registration
-### The user has to login one time with email and password and then can use cookies as an authentication method to stay logged in between different sessions
+### The user has to log in one time with email and password and then can use cookies as an authentication method to stay logged in between different sessions

 # 8 Implementation view